Crafting the ACLU's First Global Styles: A Proposal for Corner Radii

 This project established the first-ever global styles for ACLU.org, which is a significant milestone for the organization.
 The newly created system will have a major impact on the site's consistency and brand identity.

-I reduced the number of corner radii and established a new, rule-based system for consistent application across all components.
+through establishing a new rule-based system for consistent corner radii application across all components.

-I reduced the number of corner radii and established a new, rule-based system for consistent application across all components.
+through establishing a new rule-based system for consistent corner radii application across all components.

 Learnings

-Proposing a global style requires a thorough thoughtful process.
+Proposing a global style requires a thorough and thoughtful process.

 Creating consistent global styles isn’t just visuals but requires deep research, a strong reflection of the brand's voice and tone, and rigorous testing of various options